 - The price of bitcoin increased on the announcement, but I think that’s exactly wrong.
 The announcement shows that bitcoin and other cryptocurrencies will be left behind as big companies take over, just as a few big companies now monetize the once-egalitarian internet.

-- In the same way, I expect the announcement to stifle innovation in the cryptocurrency industry generally, just as Facebook is already stifling innovation in social media.
-Who wants to compete with the giant?
+- In the same way, I expect the announcement to stifle innovation in the cryptocurrency industry generally, just as the existence of Facebook already stifles innovation in social media and Microsoft once stifled innovation in software.
+Nobody wants to compete with the giant.

 As all six readers of this blog know, I’m a believer in Crowdfunding from a capitalist, ideological perspective.
 I believe in making capital available to entrepreneurs everywhere, no matter where you grew up, no matter who your parents are, and in making great investments available to ordinary Americans, helping to narrow the wealth and income gaps that do so much harm to our society.